Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-05-06-zero-downtime-migrations.md

 ---
 layout: post
 title: 'Changing Tires at 100mph: A Guide to Zero Downtime Migrations'
-date: 2022-04-22
+date: 2022-05-06
 author: Kiran Rao
 ---

-At The League, a common task was migrating a database schema.
+As a backend developer at a mobile app company, a common task was migrating a database schema.
-This was done to improve query performance, change column names/types, or to adapt data to new use cases.
+This could be to improve query performance, change column names/types, or to adapt data to new use cases.
-While this may seem like a straightforward set of SQL commands, it becomes a complex coreographed dance on production to be achieved with zero downtime.
+While this may seem like a straightforward set of SQL commands, it becomes a complex coreographed dance to be achieved with zero downtime.

 The steps are as follows:

-1. Create the new table
+1. Create the new empty table
 1. Write to both old and new table
 1. Copy data (in chunks) from old to new
 1. Validate consistency